-Literature Works is delighted to be partnering with Amnesty International to support and facilitate the delivery of Words That Burn in schools.
+We partnered with Amnesty International to facilitate delivery of the Words That Burn in schools in Plymouth.

 Words That Burn is a national project for young people to explore and express human rights through poetry, established and piloted in partnership with Cheltenham Festival.
 Secondary schools receive a different Human Rights theme each academic year, along with accompanying educational resources designed to help students develop their own writing and performance style.